davidgraeff/firestore-db-and-auth-rs/readme.md

     .expect("Create a user session");
 ```

-If you have a valid refresh token already and want to generate an access token (and a session object), you do this instead:
+If you already have a valid refresh token and want to generate an access token (and a session object), you do this instead:

 ```rust
 let refresh_token = "fkjandsfbajsbfd;asbfdaosa.asduabsifdabsda,fd,a,sdbasfadfasfas.dasdasbfadusbflansf";
 let session = sessions::user::Session::by_refresh_token(&cred, &refresh_token)?;
 ```

-The last way to retrieve a session object is by providing a valid access token like so:
+Another way of retrieving a session object is by providing a valid access token like so:

 ```rust
 let access_token = "fkjandsfbajsbfd;asbfdaosa.asduabsifdabsda,fd,a,sdbasfadfasfas.dasdasbfadusbflansf";